 You need to keep your prospects engaged at all costs.
 This can be achieved by devising a sales effectiveness strategy that focuses on establishing credibility, showcasing thought leadership traits, and displaying where you score over competitors.
 However, it is important to avoid sounding pompous.
 Highlight how a client stands to gain from your products and services and back it up with some case studies or testimonials of satisfied clients.
 Also, always show your prospects that you are open to feedback at any stage.
 Ensure that communication lines are always open and that emails and queries through other channels are addressed at the earliest.

-Making the sale is only the job half done.
-Keep engagement alive with clients and even with prospective clients, as they demonstrate the intent of positive action in the future.
+In account-based selling such as this, making the sale is does not complete the job.
+Keeping engagement alive with clients and even with prospective clients, as they demonstrate the intent of positive action in the future becomes essential.
 Always remember to nurture the lead as this helps form a lasting bond that could translate to bigger rewards in the future.